 But pasta for breakfast?
 Why not, it’s the most important meal of the day.
 And I’ve always been a real food for breakfast kind of girl.
 Forget boxed cereal and smoothies, I’d rather have leftover pizza.
 Or a big bowl of pasta.

-the essentials for breakfast carbonara
+the essentials for breakfast pasta carbonara

 - pasta ~ in this case I recommend spaghetti.
 The way the silky sauce clings to all those strands is a thing of beauty.
 Angel hair will be too mushy, and fettuccine too thick.
 Spaghetti is perfect.